Would you like your workplace to run more effectively? Would you like to get on the same page with others and be clear about agreements?

 - Summarize what you’ve heard using key points free of your opinion, reaction or response—you are a “mirror” of what you hear the person say.
 Remember that you can comment or respond later.

-- Confirm that you’ve heard the person fully and accurately: “Is that accurate…” “Is that complete?”
-“Did I miss anything…?”
+- Confirm that you’ve heard the person fully and accurately: “Is that accurate…” or, “Is that complete?” or, “Did I miss anything…?”

 Let the person know why you’re offering the recap, naming the need it would meet for you:

-Recapping may seem like a simple process yet we find in sharing Collaborative Communication in organizations that it’s a powerful way to boost connection and efficiency.
-CCC is engaged in ongoing research and evaluation of our long-term organizational trainings, and the initial results are exciting, although not surprising.
+Recapping may seem like a simple process yet we find in sharing Nonviolent Communication in organizations that it’s a powerful way to boost connection and efficiency.
+Work Collaboratively is engaged in ongoing research and evaluation of our long-term organizational trainings, and the initial results are exciting, although not surprising.
 Recapping is just one out of many skills that we share with teams.